neuropoly/data-management/internal-server.md

 ### Upload

 Despite not being hosted on Github, we are still using a [pull-request workflow](https://guides.github.com/introduction/flow/).
-So, to make changes to a dataset, make a working branch and work there:
+So, to make changes to a dataset, first ask its owner to [grant you upload rights](#permissions), then make a working branch for your changes:

 ```
 $ git checkout -b working-branch